teris-io/longpoll/README.md

 for integrating into a web server.
 No data persistence is currently provided nor  backends supported (i.e. running down the backend may lead to data loss).
 This might change in future releases.

-The following [repository][demo] provides multiple examples for a single channel/subscription operation and for a full-stack mult-subscription long polling pubsub.
+The following [demo repository][demo] provides multiple examples for a single channel/subscription operation and for a full-stack mult-subscription long polling pubsub.

 **Long polling on a single subscription channel:**